cultural-impact-of-warfare

 The equipment of the hoplite was heavy, expensive, and required extensive training to use effectively.
 The classic panoply consisted of:

-- The Body Armor: This usually included a bronze helmet (often of the Corinthian type, restricting hearing and vision), a bronze cuirass or a linothorax (layered linen armor), and bronze greaves to protect the shins.
+- Body Armor: This usually included a bronze helmet (often of the Corinthian type, restricting hearing and vision), a bronze cuirass or a linothorax (layered linen armor), and bronze greaves to protect the shins.
+The total weight could exceed 30 kilograms (66 pounds).

 Carrying this equipment required extraordinary physical stamina.
 The phalanx could not survive without men who had been conditioned from childhood to bear such weight and execute complex maneuvers under duress.
-No Greek state was better prepared for this demand than Sparta.
+No Greek state was better prepared for this demand than Sparta, which institutionalized the conditioning process through its infamous agoge.

 The Agoge: Forging the Perfect Hoplite

 While many Greek states required hoplite service, only Sparta created a totalitarian state apparatus to produce hoplites from birth.
-The agoge, the rigorous state-sponsored education and training system, was the central institution of Spartan life.
+The agoge—the rigorous, state-sponsored education and training system—was the central institution of Spartan life.
 Its sole purpose was to break the individual will of the boy and rebuild it into the iron discipline of the hoplite soldier.
+The process was designed to eliminate all traces of softness, individuality, and fear.

 From Boy to Soldier: The Making of a Spartiate